– Screen Rant

 – The game uses GINCS engine, its Visual Studio modification.
 Which uses basic WAV Z80 Player and WAV files cannot be stopped immediately there, they will always play to the end.
 Not everyone will take it as a problem but it must be mentioned.

-- Text has no shadows.
-Somehow, just theoretically, IF you’re crazy enough and decided to play any GINCS game via very, very, very bad RF connection on a very, very, very bad, just simply broken LCD screen and there’s also a gas all around you plus even a myst which looks like the one from that Stephen King movie…then in-game text will be hard to read.
-But nobody ever reported that kind of problem since the creation of GINCS (2006 year)…except Fonzie.
-There’s a 99% possibility that you need to be a Fonzie to experience such a problem.
+– Text has no shadows.
+Somehow, just theoretically, IF you’re crazy enough and decided to play any GINCS game via very, very, very bad RF connection on a very, very, very bad, just simply broken LCD screen and there’s also gas all around you plus myst which looks like the one from that Stephen King movie…then in-game text will be hard to read.
+But nobody ever reported that kind of problem since GINCS was created (2006)…except Fonzie.
+There’s a 99% possibility that you need to be Fonzie to experience such a problem.

 – There is a super exotic GINCS bug which was reported by a GenDev user: the game might crash if you will insert gun or mouse to Port 2.
 Why would you put your mouse in a second port, to play Cannon Fodder on a party?